Salmandabbakuti/hlf-testnet/README.md

 ```
 cd client
 ./startEcom.sh
-node server1.js //Operating from Org1 and Runs at port 8080
+node server.js //Operating from Org1 and Runs at port 8080
-node server2.js // Operations from Org2 and Runs at port 8081
 ```